jblanc86-maker/blanc-quant-lob-engine/README.md

 Distributed under the Business Source License 1.1 (`LICENSE.txt`).
-Research and non-commercial evaluation are permitted; production use requires a commercial Research users can clone and run the engine today; commercial or production deployment requires a license until the change date in `COMMERCIAL_LICENSE.md`.
+Research and non-commercial evaluation are permitted; production use requires a commercial license until the change date defined in `COMMERCIAL_LICENSE.md`.

+Research users can clone and run the engine today; commercial or production deployment should follow the terms in `COMMERCIAL_LICENSE.md`.

 <!-- markdownlint-enable MD013 -->